substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The `HoldReason` attribute was recently switched to use the `composite_enum` attribute, which requires changes to downstream code.
-The proper implementation is to use the `HoldReason` from inside the pallet directly when calling `hold`.
-The `HoldIdentifier` in `pallet_balances::Config` trait needs to be changed to `RuntimeHoldReason`, and `HoldReason` needs to be removed from `pallet_nis::Config` and replaced with `RuntimeHoldReason`.
+This PR adds `RuntimeHoldReason` as type to the Config trait and requires that Currency is uses the same reason.
+With this update, `HoldReason` needs to be removed from `pallet_nis::Config` and replaced with `RuntimeHoldReason`.
+For the `pallet_balances::Config` trait you need to change `HoldIdentifier` to `RuntimeHoldReason` and pass the `RuntimeHoldReason` that is being generated by `construct_runtime!`.

 ---